learn-co-curriculum/big-o-set-quiz/README.md

 <h3>Ruby</h3>
 <pre>
 <code>
-def size
+def has(item)
-  @queue.length
+  !!@data[item]
 end
 </code>
 </pre>

 - O(1): Constant time
   - Yes!
-Getting the size of the queue takes constant time because it calls <code>length</code> upon the underlying array.
+Accessing a value by key takes constant time.
 - O(n): Linear time
   - Not quite.
-What is Big O for getting the length of an Array or accessing an attribute on an object?
+What is Big O for accessing a value by key in a Hash or Object?
 - I don't know
   - With time and practice, it'll start to sink in.
 Keep studying and you'll get there.